direktspeed/ds-stream/README.md

 # dspeed-kefir
-Adds some comune functionality for our Applications to Famouse Kefir lib
+Adds some standart functionality for our Applications to Famouse Kefir lib

 Should Inhire https://github.com/geigerzaehler/kefir-extra
 ```